aliyun/terraform-provider-alicloud/website/docs/r/log_etl.html.markdown

 # alicloud\_log\_etl

-The data processing function of the log service is a hosted, highly available, and scalable data processing service, which is widely applicable to scenarios such as data regularization, enrichment, distribution, aggregation, and index reconstruction.
+The data transformation of the log service is a hosted, highly available, and scalable data processing service, which is widely applicable to scenarios such as data regularization, enrichment, distribution, aggregation, and index reconstruction.
 [Refer to details](https://www.alibabacloud.com/help/zh/doc-detail/125384.htm).